matlab-actions/setup-matlab/README.md

 Once you set up MATLAB on a runner, you can build and test your MATLAB project as part of your workflow.
 To execute code on the runner, include the [Run MATLAB Build](https://github.com/matlab-actions/run-build/), [Run MATLAB Tests](https://github.com/matlab-actions/run-tests/), or [Run MATLAB Command](https://github.com/matlab-actions/run-command/) action in your workflow.

 ### Run MATLAB Build on GitHub-Hosted Runner
 Use a [GitHub&reg;-hosted runner](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners) to run a task and its depended-on tasks that are specified in a file named `buildfile.m` in the root of your repository.
-In this example, because the `"test"` task runs the tests authored using the MATLAB unit testing framework as well as Simulink Test&trade;, you must set up Simulink and Simulink Test in addition to MATLAB.
+Because the `"test"` task in this example runs the tests authored using the MATLAB unit testing framework as well as Simulink Test&trade;, you must set up Simulink and Simulink Test in addition to MATLAB.
 To run tasks using the MATLAB build tool, include the [Run MATLAB Build](https://github.com/matlab-actions/run-build/) action in your workflow.

 ```yaml
 name: Run MATLAB Build on GitHub-Hosted Runner